 Currently available data are described in sections 5.1 and 5.2 but no recommendation on posology can be made.

 As with all patients it is important that the minimum effective dose is used.
 Whilst there is no evidence that dosage requirements are different for this group of patients they may be more susceptible to bradycardia and conduction defects if too high a dose is employed.
 Particular attention should be paid to monitoring thyroid function. (see sections 4.3,4.4 and 4.8).

 Sinus bradycardia and sino-atrial heart block: In patients with severe conduction disturbances (high grade AV block, bifascicular or trifascicular block) or sinus node disease, amiodarone should be used only in conjunction with a pacemaker.

-Evidence of history of thyroid dysfunction: Thyroid function tests should be performed prior to therapy in all patients.
+Evidence or history of thyroid dysfunction: Thyroid function tests should be performed in all patients prior to therapy.